Sonalikasingh17/PyTorch_Tutorials/README.md

 # PyTorch_Tutorials
-Learn the basics of PyTorch library.
+This repository contains the fundamentals of PyTorch.